Maurice Ferré: Early years, family, and education

 Ferré was born in Ponce, Puerto Rico.
+His family is considered to have held aristocratic status in Puerto Rico.
 He was the son of businessman José Ferré and nephew of governor of Puerto Rico Luis A. Ferré (1904–2003).
 Ferre's father José visited Miami, Florida in the 1920s and wondered why the city did not have any tall buildings.
 He then ventured into construction and real estate development in Miami.
-Ferré was born when José and his family returned to their hometown, Ponce in Puerto Rico.
-Ferré was a graduate of the University of Miami.
+Ferré was born when José and his family returned to their hometown of Ponce.

+In 1953, Ferré graduated high school at The Lawrenceville School (a boarding school in Lawrenceville, New Jersey).
+In 1957, Ferré graduated from the University of Miami with a bachelor of science in architectural engineering.
+In 1958, he completed graduate studies at the same university for an Master of Business Administration.